GitJit-max/learning-linux/chapter/01-intro.md

 #### Designed to monitor the user

 [Surveillance](https://www.gnu.org/philosophy/free-digital-society.en.html#surveillance) means snooping and tracking users.
 Computers are ideal for any tyrant who wants to crush opposition.
 They are ideal for surveillance.
 Anything we do with computers, the computers can record.
 They can record the information in a perfectly indexed searchable form in a central database.
 Computerized surveillance makes it possible to centralize and index all this information so that an unjust regime can find it all, and find out all about everyone.
 If a dictator takes power, which could happen anywhere, people realize this and they recognize that they should not communicate with other dissidents in a way that the state could find out about.
 But if the dictator has several years of stored records of who talks with whom, it's too late to take any precautions.
 He already has everything he needs to realize: *OK, this guy is a dissident, and he spoke with him.
 Maybe he is a dissident too.
-Maybe we should grab him and torture him.*
+Maybe we should grab him and torture him.* [^philo]

 ### Digital society <!--update internal links if changed-->

 It is not true to assume that participating in a digital society is good.
-Being in a digital society can be good or bad, depending on whether that digital society is just or unjust.
+Being in a digital society can be good or bad, depending on whether that digital society is just or unjust. [^philo]

 People should campaign to put an end to digital surveillance.
 One can't wait until there is a dictator and it would really matter.
 And besides, it doesn't take an outright dictatorship to start attacking human rights.
 Today we see censorship imposed in countries that are not normally thought of as dictatorships, such as UK, France, Spain, Italy, Denmark.
 Censorship is not new, it existed long before computers.
 But 20 years ago, we thought that the Internet would protect us from censorship, that it would defeat censorship.
 Then the opposite happened.
 Goverments have went to great lengths to impose censorship on the Internet.
 We must recognize that a country that imposes censorship on the Internet is not a free country.
-And is not a legitimate government either.
+And is not a legitimate government either. [^philo]

 > [!IMPORTANT]
-> If we have an unjust digital society, we should cancel these projects for digital inclusion and launch projects for digital extraction.
+> If we have an unjust digital society, we should cancel these projects for digital inclusion and launch projects for digital extraction. [^philo]

 The most important point about free software is that schools should teach exclusively free software.
 There should be nothing proprietary in the education.
 Proprietary developers offer gratis copies to schools, because they want schools to make children dependent.
 The idea is to direct students down the path of permanent dependence.
 To teach people the use of proprietary software, is to teach **dependence** (i.e. the state of needing the help and support of somebody or something in order to survive or be successful).
 Schools should never do that because it's the opposite of their mission.
-Some people say: *Let's have the school teach both proprietary software and free software, so the students become familiar with both.* But that's like saying the schools are supposed to teach both good habits and bad ones.
+Some people say: *Let's have the school teach both proprietary software and free software, so the students become familiar with both.* But that's like saying the schools are supposed to teach both good habits and bad ones. [^philo]

 <a id="the-birth"></a>